 To apply a Relative Damping Control (RDC) strategy, relative motion sensors are added in parallel with the actuators as shown in Figure 2.49.
-Two controllers $K_d$ are used to feed back the relative motion to the actuator.
-These controllers have in principle pure derivative action ( $K_d = s$ ), but to be implemented in practice they are usually replaced by a high-pass filter (2.33).
+Two controllers K_d are used to feed back the relative motion to the actuator.
+These controllers have in principle pure derivative action ($K_d = s$), but to be implemented in practice they are usually replaced by a high-pass filter (2.33).

-(b) Effect of the added HPF on the damped plant
+- (a) Reduced damping ratio with increased cut-off frequency ω_i - (b) Effect of the added HPF on the damped plant